Be aware of Acas imitators

 Have you been approached by anyone claiming to be working in association with Acas?

-- If the advice isn't from www.acas.org.uk or you didn't call the Acas Helpline on 08457 474747 - it's not from us.
+- If the advice isn't from www.acas.org.uk or you didn't call the Acas Helpline on 0300 123 1100 - it's very unlikely to be from us.

-If someone offers you advice which is geared only to you as an employer or an employee, or they offer to make a claim on your behalf or represent you in an employment tribunal - it's not us.
+- If someone offers you advice which is geared only to you as an employer or an employee, or they offer to make a claim on your behalf or represent you in an employment tribunal - it's not us,

 - If someone offers you free initial advice and then asks you sign up to a contract for ongoing advice and assistance - it's not us.
 We don't charge for ongoing advice from our Helpline or access to our website.

-- Name of the Organisation and representative(s) that contacted you
+- Name of the Organisation and representative(s) that contacted you,

-- Date(s) and method(s) of contact
+- Date(s) and method(s) of contact,

 - And most importantly, what they actually said to you (specific words, phrases etc) about Acas and their connection with Acas? - Please keep any documentary evidence you may have.

 Do you believe you may have been misled by an Acas Imitator?
 All may not be lost - Consider seeking legal advice as you may have a claim against the Acas Imitator.